Virtual Try-On for Fashion Ecommerce: Try Before You Buy

-Do you ever open your closet, stare at rows of clothes, and still feel like you have nothing to wear?
+Do you open your closet every morning, see plenty of clothes, and still feel like you have nothing to wear?

-A capsule wardrobe is a thoughtfully curated collection of clothing that:
+A capsule wardrobe is a thoughtfully curated collection of versatile, timeless clothing pieces that mix and match easily.

 Let’s say you have: